blockchaingate/kblib/kanbanwebapi.md

 ### kanban.getBlock
 ```
-kanbanwebapi.kanban.getBlock(blockHashOrBlockNumber [, returnTransactionObjects] [, callback])
+kanbanwebapi.kanban.getBlock(blockHashOrBlockNumber [, returnTransactionObjects])
 ```

 #### Parameters
- - String|Number - The block number or block hash.
+ - blockHashOrBlockNumber - String|Number - The block number or block hash.
 Or the string "genesis", "latest" or "pending" as in the default block parameter.
- - Boolean - (optional, default false) If true, the returned block will contain all transactions as objects, if false it will only contains the transaction hashes.
+ - returnTransactionObjects - Boolean - (optional, default false) If true, the returned block will contain all transactions as objects, if false it will only contains the transaction hashes.
- - Function - (optional) Optional callback, returns an error object as first parameter and the result as second.

 #### Return Type
  - block object: